codelingo/docs/docs/concepts/CLQL.md

 If run in the CLI with `lingo run rewrite` the user is prompted with a prompt like:
 ```
+Syncing your repo...
+Running rewrite flow...
 StringLiteral["Goodbye, World"]:
 ```
+Where the uesr can enter custom input to replace the string or have it replaced by the default we defined: "Goodbye, World".

 If run with `lingo run rewrite --dump-comments=<file/path>` a JSON file is created that can be used to build interactive comments on Github.

-Functions currently only accept variables as arguments, so `userInput("StringLiteral", "Goodbye, World")` is invalid.
+UserInput currently only accept variables as arguments, so `userInput("StringLiteral", "Goodbye, World")` is invalid.

 ### Resolvers